1992 Kenyan general election

-General elections were held in Kenya on 29 December 1992.
-Voters elected the President, and members of the National Assembly.
-They were the first multi-party general elections in Kenya since independence and the first to feature a direct vote for the President, who had, in 1964, been elected by the National Assembly, and, following a 1969 constitutional amendment, been automatically declared winner of non-held popular elections, held alongside parliamentary elections, in 1969, 1974, 1979, 1983, and 1988.
+General elections were held in Kenya on 29 December 1992 to elect the president and members of the National Assembly.
+They were the first multi-party general elections in Kenya since independence and the first to feature a direct vote for the president, who had been elected by the National Assembly in 1964 and been automatically declared the winner of uncontested elections held alongside parliamentary elections in 1969, 1974, 1979, 1983 and 1988 following a 1969 constitutional amendment.

-The results were marred by allegations of large-scale intimidation of opponents, harassment of election officials, and ballot-box stuffing, as well as targeted ethnic violence in the Rift Valley Province.
+The results were marred by irregularities, including allegations of large-scale intimidation of opponents, harassment of election officials and ballot-box stuffing, as well as targeted ethnic violence in the Rift Valley Province.
 Human Rights Watch accused several prominent Kenyan politicians, including President Daniel arap Moi and then-VP George Saitoti of inciting and co-ordinating the violence.
-Voter turnout was 69.4%.
+Voter turnout was 69%.

+The election failed to dislodge Moi from power but were still described as a watershed for Kenya's democratic transition.

 Background

 In 1991, Kenya transitioned to a multiparty political system after 26 years of single-party rule under KANU.
 On 28 October 1992, president Moi dissolved parliament, five months before the end of his term.
 As a result, preparations began for all elective seats in parliament as well as the president.
 The elections were scheduled to take place on 7 December 1992, but delays led to its postponement to 29 December the same year.